valkey-io/valkey-doc/docs/reference/modules/_index.md

 ## String type API

-Setting a new string value, like the Redis `SET` command does, is performed
+Setting a new string value, like the Valkey `SET` command does, is performed
 using:

     int RedisModule_StringSet(RedisModuleKey *key, RedisModuleString *str);

-The function works exactly like the Redis `SET` command itself, that is, if there is a prior value (of any type) it will be deleted.
+The function works exactly like the Valkey `SET` command itself, that is, if there is a prior value (of any type) it will be deleted.

 Accessing existing string values is performed using DMA (direct memory